caktus/guidebook/source/margarita/states.rst

 python
 ~~~~~~

-Installs the version of python specified in Pillar as
-``python_version``, along with a variety of dev libraries like ``libjpeg8-dev`` that
+Installs the version of python specified in Pillar as ``python_version``, along with a variety of
-are needed to install various Python packages like Pillow, as well
+dev libraries like ``libjpeg8-dev`` that are needed to install various Python packages like Pillow,
-as setuptools, pip, and virtualenv.
-Also makes a few symlinks that
+as well as setuptools, pip, and virtualenv.
+You can manually specify additional header packages that
+are needed by adding them as a list in the ``python_headers`` pillar variable.
+This state also makes
-help with building Pillow on 64bit systems.
+a few symlinks that help with building Pillow on 64bit systems.

+If you are using Python 2.7, you can set ``python_backport`` to ``True`` which will enable the
+Python 2.7.9+ backport for network security enhancements.
+See
+https://www.python.org/dev/peps/pep-0466/.
+This setting has no effect if you are not using Python
+2.7.

 (If you're wondering why it installs Ghostscript, that too is required
 by some of the imaging tools we sometimes install.)